vishnu9315/Fusion-Data-Assignment-Login-Implementation/README.md

    yarn dev

 Visit http://localhost:3000 in your browser to view the application.

+**Implementation Details**
+The login implementation is built with NextAuth for authentication.
+The LoginButton component in the components/ directory handles the login button and redirects users to the dashboard upon successful authentication.

 Learn More
 To learn more about Next.js, take a look at the following resources: